raviqqe/raviqqe.github.io/src/pages/index.md

 - [How to Implement the Perceus Reference Counting Garbage Collection](https://hackernoon.com/how-to-implement-the-perceus-reference-counting-garbage-collection) on Hackernoon

-- ["Utilizing Visual Forms of Japanese Characters for Neural Review Classification"](https://aclanthology.org/I17-2064/) by Yota Toyama, Makoto Miwa, Yutaka Sasaki at ICNLP 2017
+- ["Utilizing Visual Forms of Japanese Characters for Neural Review Classification"](https://aclanthology.org/I17-2064/) by Yota Toyama, Makoto Miwa, Yutaka Sasaki at IJCNLP 2017

 - [Other talks](https://github.com/raviqqe/doc)